waprin/waprin.github.io/_posts/2022-12-7-simpest-app-that-makes-money.md

 <img height="600" width="600" src=
 "{{ site.url }}/assets/sleeve_calendar.png" />

+The Navigoals UI clearly needs a ton of visual and UX work!
+Consider my sharing of screenshots here an exercise in #buildinpublic :)

 As you can see, in November I spent around 24 hours on the app.
 That’s only time I tracked with focused 25 minute Pomodoro tomatoes.
 If I just chip away at a small issue for ten minutes, I often don’t track it, so this somewhat underestimates my time.